xan105/node-powertoast/README.md

 })

 //Events (optional)
-toast.on("activated", (argument, input) => {
+toast.on("activated", (event, input) => {
-  // Where argument and input are the data from an interactive toast console.log("click");
+  // Where event and input are the data from an interactive toast console.log("click");
 });
 toast.on("dismissed", (reason) => { console.log(reason) });